Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Benchmark Details

 \subsection{Detailed Benchmark Scores}

-Beyond demonstrating the effectiveness of our approach, we provide detailed metrics for each evaluation benchmark to offer deeper insights into both the strengths and limitations across different categories from Tables \ref{tab:detailed-MME} to \ref{tab:detailed-CVBENCH}.
+Beyond demonstrating the effectiveness of our approach, we provide detailed metrics for each evaluation benchmark from the best-performing \textit{Phi-3.5-Mini-Instruct} to offer deeper insights into both the strengths and limitations across different categories from Tables \ref{tab:detailed-MME} to \ref{tab:detailed-CVBENCH}.
 We believe that sharing comprehensive results can contribute to advancing multimodal understanding.
 For benchmarks requiring LLM-based evaluation (e.g., MM-Vet), we use GPT-4-0613 as the judgment grader.
 Additionally, certain benchmarks are excluded from the detailed breakdown since they rely on a single metric (e.g., RealWorldQA).